 -- "Marco Hanson's excellent translation skills are evident throughout the English version of my autobiography, In the Shadow of Lázaro Cárdenas.
 Not only does it demonstrate his broad knowledge of the cultural, historical and technical material discussed, but also linguistic sensitivity to the nuances of dialogue and description." -- Alejandro Fedorenko, author

-When we take your order, we'll ask who the translation is for (USCIS, University of Texas, Austin Community College, the visa agency of Spain, Human Resources at Dell, etc.) and we'll discuss their translation requirements.
+When we take your order, we'll ask who the translation is for (USCIS, University of Texas, Lone Star College, the visa agency of Spain, Human Resources at Dell, etc.) and we'll discuss their translation requirements.
 Then we prepare your translation to meet those requirements to the best of our ability.
 On the rare occasion something needs to be corrected in our translation, we will do so promptly and cheerfully at no extra charge.
 If you have any written or verbal instructions about the end user's requirements, we need to know that from the start.
 Due to the unpredictable and changing requirements of some end users (especially consulates), we cannot guarantee that our translations will always be accepted.
 However, we have prepared thousands of certified translations and their acceptance rate is approximately 99.99%.